Global regularity for 2d water waves with surface tension: Introduction

 Then there is a unique solution of the system \eqref{CPW}, with $(h(0),\phi(0))=(h_0,\phi_0)$ and $T_{\varepsilon_0}\gtrsim\varepsilon_0^{-2}$.
 Moreover,

 for any $t\in[0,T_{\varepsilon_0}]$. \end{theorem}

-A similar result also holds in the case of periodic solutions.
-The result in Theorem \ref{e-2Theo} is the first of this type for the capillary water waves system with general initial conditions in the Schwartz class (in the sense explained in remark \ref{LowFreq} above).
+A similar result is also proved, independently, by Ifrim-Tataru in \cite{IT2}, with weaker assumptions on the initial data.
 For gravity water waves such a result was obtained in\footnote{It is also a corollary of the results in \cite{WuAG,IoPu2,ADb,HIT}.} \cite{WuNLS} in $2$d, and in \cite{Totz} in $3$d, as a key step to proving the modulation approximation in infinite depth.
-By analogy, Theorem \ref{e-2Theo} should be considered an important step towards the rigorous justification of approximate models and scaling limits for the water waves system in the presence of surface tension.
+By analogy, Theorem \ref{e-2Theo} should be considered a step towards the rigorous justification of approximate models and scaling limits for the water waves system with surface tension.
 We refer the reader to \cite{CSS,SW1}, the book \cite{LannesBook}, and references therein, for works dealing with the long-time existence of non-localized solutions of the water waves system and their modulation and scaling regimes.